ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 What I look forward to most is the rise of a new generation.
 As someone you consider a "pillar", what I truly hope for is to see newcomers charging forward and eventually taking over the torch — I don't want to see a stagnant pool.

 Beyond hard work and skill, one crucial piece of advice: Utilize your resources and networks.
 Socializing and connecting are a prerequisite; building in isolation is not the way.
 The older generation shouldn't be the ones leading you; instead, you should be brave enough to step forward.
 When you need a hand, ask us for a boost, then keep pushing ahead.
-Furthermore, look beyond just mapping—specialize in other areas too.
+Furthermore, look beyond just mapping — specialize in other areas too.
 Whether it's Hitsounding (like [TtmnZk](https://osu.ppy.sh/users/2495509)), Storyboard (which is in high demand but has few specialists), becoming a NAT, or even a Developer (a role I am currently transitioning into).

 But remember: The path is yours to walk.
 Be yourself.
 Don't change your beliefs just because of what I've said.
-The "community" is not a mandatory mission—you can stay independent from any circle and still be your most brilliant self.
+The "community" is not a mandatory mission — you can stay independent from any circle and still be your most brilliant self.

 </div>